Angelica-28/Beagle_phasing/README.md

 #### The cleaned VCF file is saved, and Beagle phasing can now start.
 ## End of `launchBeagle.sh` and the phased output file is correct.

-# Analyzing trio data in VCF files for assessing Mendelian consistency and phasing accuracy
+# Trio data for assessing Phasing accuracy
-#### To get started, you'll need:
+## To get started, you'll need:
-1 - Phased VCF/BCF file: This is typically the output from phasing software like Beagle, where genotypes are marked with | for phased genotypes.
+1 - Phased VCF/BCF file: This is typically the output from phasing software like Beagle, where genotypes are marked with | for phased genotypes (`input_phased.vcf.gz`)
 2 - Pedigree file: It defines the relationships within the family (ID, father, mother).
-You've already shared an example format for this.
 ### Step 1 : Prepare files
 #### The VCF file should have a similar structure:
 ```bash